-02. With the help of a facilitator, you are funneled into small groups with these strangers.
-You guys gather at a table, where you are given a prompt, such as “Sunday Brunch” or “A Taboo”, and an unlimited supply of Play Doh.
-Using this moldable medium and the prompt, you are told to build an artifact that reflects on you and your culture, and to share the stories behind it.
+03. You are greeted by a facilitator, who puts you in a group with several other strangers.
+You all gather at a table, where you are given a prompt, such as “Sunday Brunch” or “A Taboo”, and an unlimited supply of Play Doh.
+Using the prompt and this moldable medium, you are told to build an artifact that reflects on your culture, and to share the stories behind it.
 With your permission, your conversations are recorded throughout the process, so they can accompany your artifacts in the museum.

-03. Your artifacts are then taken to the bus, where they are displayed as a group, along with a headset for others to listen to your stories.
-You may also walk around this moving museum to learn about other people and cultures and see how they are embodied in both physical and audio forms.
+04. When your group finishes conversing and making, your artifacts are displayed together, along with a headset for others who come by to listen to your stories.
+You also walk around this moving museum to learn about other cultures and to see how they are embodied in physical and audio forms.

-The Museum of People will travel across the world, where it will continue to assimilate people and cultures.
+The Museum of People continues to travel across communities to connect people and cultures.

 Starting from our own team’s stories of personal transformation, we identified common threads including:

 Bridging gaps between the real and ought self

 These motifs helped to inspire scenarios encapsulating problem spaces, as well as design ideas.

 Inspired by Priya Parker’s ideas on the power of gathering, we brainstormed over 100 types of gatherings and gathering spaces, which helped us to map out themes, design ideas, and newfound values!

 From scenarios of personal transformation and how people gather, we began reflecting more on communities near and far, large, and small.